dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <html>
 <h1>Fetching Transactions</h1>

-<p>In this tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library.</p>
+<p>This tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library.</p>

 <h2>How it works</h2>